|YACHI Shigeo||Kyoto University|

 To investigate this positive feedback process, we compare consequences of our watershed governance activities in two extreme watersheds in Asia: the Lake Biwa Watershed (Japan) and the Laguna de Bay Watershed (Philippines).
 The former is an infrastructure-oriented society and the latter a high-nutrient loading society.

 In developed societies, sewage treatment and tap water infrastructure systems have reduced eutrophication and led to greater comfort and convenience.
-Environmental consciousness, however, has receded, especially that related to the nature of wetlands as a lifeworld.
-What enhances human well-being?
+Environmental consciousness of formerly familiar nature, however, has diminished.
+What kind of societal interactions with nature enhances human well-being?
 Is it enhanced by infrastructure?
 We want to seek answers to these questions together with a variety of stakeholders.▲PAGE TOP